This training starts Tuesday, January 23, 2024. Register now at the bottom of this page.

 None of this is true.

 Client-Centered therapy is as powerful as it ever was for anybody willing to learn its discipline.
 Far from being proved wrong, research continues to support the effects of Rogers’ principles on therapy outcomes.
 And, while most therapists prefer more directive approaches, contemporary research has affirmed the efficacy Client-Centered Therapy itself.
-Even if you don’t plan on becoming a Client-Centered therapist, being able to hone in on immediate client experiencing will improve your odds of selecting the correct intervention in whatever theory you use.
+Even Aaron Beck, founder of Cognitive Behavioral Therapy, insists on the importance of the Rogerian core conditions.
+So, even if you don’t plan on becoming a Client-Centered therapist, being able to hone in on immediate client experiencing will improve your odds of selecting the correct intervention in whatever theory you use.

 There is much more to this theory than “being a nice person,” or “repeating what the client says,” as was the old caricature of the Client-Centered Therapist.
 There is, in fact, an intricate Client-Centered theory of how people come to suffer, and how they can be helped.
 Come learn it.